 I’m really excited to interview Greg Van Horn of Launch Potato about Delray Beach, Florida.
-Greg’s tips for the best things to do in Delray Beach are awesome because has lived in Delray Beach since he graduated high school and loves being by the water all the time.
-It’s a great community and you can’t beat the perfect weather.
+Greg’s tips for the best things to do in Delray Beach are awesome because he has lived in Delray Beach since he graduated high school and loves being by the water all the time.
+It’s a great community, and you can’t beat the perfect weather.

 Delray Beach, Florida

 Delray Beach is located on the east coast of Florida, about 50 miles north of Miami.
 It is a beach destination that blends the culture, shopping, and nightlife of South Beach with the island vibes of Key West.
 It is a small and intimate town of 70,000 residents, and it was awarded the most fun small town in America by Rand McNally and USA Today.
 The Arts Warehouse and Pineapple Grove District are excellent places to explore local artists, while the Spady Cultural Heritage Museum and Morikami Museum & Japanese Gardens will pique your curiosity.